Dietary Decisions

 Daniel 1:4-21

-Prayer: Trustworthy God, you desire to be in relationship with each one of us!
+Prayer: Trustworthy God, you desire to be in a relationship with each one of us!
 You long to lead us on a path of righteousness.
 You wish to nourish us so that we can grow in your grace.
-Enable us then Lord to commit to you and you alone!
+Enable us, then Lord, to commit to you and you alone!
 Take away those idols and other things that we worship, those things that distract us from you.
 Take away our divided allegiance so that we might know you more fully!
 In Christ’s holy name, Amen!

 [1] W.